Azure/AppService/_posts/2021-04-22-Site-with-secure-backend-communication.md

 ## Getting started

 This is the second article in a series focusing on network security.
-If you missed the first one, you can find it here, and it also includes a detailed Getting started section.
+If you missed the first one, you can [find it here](https://azure.github.io/AppService/2021/03/26/Secure-resilient-site-with-custom-domain.html), and it also includes a detailed Getting started section.

 The article will use Azure CLI for the most part to setup the environment.
 It can be done using Azure portal, Resource Manager templates or PowerShell.
 CLI was chosen as I find it easier to follow and explain the individual steps and configurations needed.

+Remember to replace all the resource names that need to be unique in the scripts.
+This would be the name of the Web App, Key Vault, and Cognitive Service account.
+You may also change location if you want something closer to home.
+All other changes are optional.

 ## 1. Create network infrastructure